jacksen30/100-Days-of-Code--2024/README.md

 ### Project: My Personal Portfolio Website

-Today I only had 1 Hour spare due to other commitments, but I really want to do my best to maintain a minimum of 1 hour of coding / studying programming every day for 100 Days !
-So I sat down and got it done :muscle:
+Today, I had only one hour to spare due to other commitments.
+However, I am committed to maintaining at least one hour of coding or studying programming every day for 100 days.
+So, I made sure to sit down and get it done :muscle:

-I moved onto the contact form page .
-I had written the basic HTML structure a couple of months ago for the form so spent my time familarising myself with the code I had already wrote and started applying some css styling to the form wrapper, input fields and the submit button.
-Im trying to make the contact form as modular and as reuseable as possible as I have some other websites im currently working on and would be happy to re-use a good portion of this code to speed up my workflow.
+I focused on the contact form page.
+A couple of months ago, I wrote the basic HTML structure for the form, so I spent my time familiarizing myself with the code and started applying CSS styling to the form wrapper, input fields, and the submit button.
+My goal is to make the contact form as modular and reusable as possible, as I have other websites I’m currently working on and would like to reuse a good portion of this code to speed up my workflow.

 **Key areas of focus:**

 1. HTML Forms
 2. Responsive Design - Mobile First

+## Day 7 - 6th June 2024

+### Project: My Personal Portfolio Website

+Today, I continued styling my contact form and added client-side JavaScript validation for inputs before allowing form submission.
+I’m satisfied with my validation functions as they achieve the desired result, but I’m already considering ways to refactor them for improved modularity and conciseness.
+Additionally, I focused on creating and styling error states for when the form fails validation, such as when a name is not supplied, the email address doesn’t match the standard pattern, or the message text hasn’t reached the minimum character count.

+**Key areas of focus:**

+1. JavaScript - Writing functions to validate user input before submitting the form to the server.
+2. UI/UX Design Principles - Designing user hints and error states.
+3. JavaScript - Adding and removing CSS classes to UI elements based on form validation success or failure.
+4. CSS - Styling error states, warning icons, and user hints/messages to indicate what requires attention before submission can be completed.

+### Additional Activities:

+- Continued reading the eBook *Ten Ways to Make Money as a Developer* by Florin Pop (read for 20 minutes)
+- Discovered the Coding Sloth YouTube channel, which appears to be a fantastic learning resource.
+Watched one of his videos on the importance of logical and problem-solving thinking as a developer.
+- Signed up for a 28-day trial on Brilliant.com to explore their interactive courses on coding, computer science, data structures, and algorithms.
+I’ve studied DSA before but could definitely use a refresher.